d2osborn/Power-Outages/README.md

 # Baseline Model

-My model is a linear regression model using the features `CLIMATE.REGION` (NOMINAL), `NERC.REGION` (NOMINAL), `POPULATION` (QUANTITATIVE), `PCT_WATER_INLAND` (QUANTITATIVE), `POSTAL.CODE` (NOMINAL) to predict the energy consumption of an area.
-To prepare the data for modeling, we performed the following steps: Standardized the quantitative features (`POPULATION`, `PCT_WATER_INLAND`) using StandardScaler to normalize the data, ensuring all features have a mean of 0 and a standard deviation of 1, and Applied one-hot encoding to the nominal features (`CLIMATE.REGION`, `NERC.REGION`, `POSTAL.CODE`) using OneHotEncoder to convert categorical variables into a format suitable for regression by creating binary columns for each category.
+My model is a linear regression model using the features `YEAR` (ORDINAL), `MONTH` (ORDINAL), `CLIMATE.REGION` (NOMINAL), `PC.REALGSP.STATE` (QUANTITATIVE), `NERC.REGION` (NOMINAL), `POPULATION` (QUANTITATIVE), `PCT_WATER_INLAND` (QUANTITATIVE), `POSTAL.CODE` (NOMINAL) to predict the energy consumption of an area.
+To prepare the data for modeling, we performed the following steps: Standardized the quantitative features (`PC.REALGSP.STATE`, `POPULATION`, `PCT_WATER_INLAND`) using StandardScaler to normalize the data, ensuring all features have a mean of 0 and a standard deviation of 1, and Applied one-hot encoding to the nominal features (`CLIMATE.REGION`, `NERC.REGION`, `POSTAL.CODE`) using OneHotEncoder to convert categorical variables into a format suitable for regression by creating binary columns for each category.
 After training the model, I evaluated its performance using the R-squared (R<sup>2</sup>) metric.
-The result was R-squared (R<sup>2</sup>): 0.8786.
+The result was R-squared (R<sup>2</sup>): 0.8774.
 Given the high R-squared value, we can consider my current model to be "good".
 It captures a significant portion of the variance in the target variable (`TOTAL.SALES`).

 # Final Model

 # Fairness Analysis